iann0036/iam-dataset/README.md

 ### map.json

-A comprehensive mapping from SDK calls to IAM actions.
-It is manually created by @iann0036, typically with the assistance of the mapping tool.
+A comprehensive mapping from SDK calls to IAM actions, typically created with the assistance of the mapping tool.

 #### map.json Template Syntax